kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-kyma-domain-unresolvable.md

 ## Condition

-When you {were doing something}, you get the following error message:
+You get the following error message:

 >"The configured Kyma domain {DOMAIN} is not resolvable.
 This could be due to activated rebind protection of your DNS resolver.
 Please add virtual service domains to your hosts file."